 Due to changes in the Rehabilitation Act and with the enactment of WIOA, new performance measures became effective July 1, 2017.
-These changes (Objectives 3, 4, and 5) will be measurable beginning with fiscal year 2019.
+These changes are currently measurable with the exception of Objective 3, which will be measurable beginning with fiscal year 2021.
 The Office of Vocational Rehabilitation and the Office of Vocational Rehabilitation for the Blind are primarily responsible for assuring that services within the scope of Vocational Rehabilitation Services are available to assist eligible individuals with an individualized plan for employment in achieving their goals.